ToolJet/ToolJet/docs/docs/tutorial/organization-environment-variables.md

 ### Using variable in an app

-Let's use the variable that we created [here](organization-environment-variables#adding-the-environment-variable).
-If you have used ToolJet before, then you know that for getting the values from any variable we use JS notation i.e. `{{}}` but for using the organization variables we have different opening and closing notation `%% %%`.
+Let's use the variable that we created [here](Workspace-environment-variables#adding-the-environment-variable).
+If you have used ToolJet before, then you know that for getting the values from any variable we use JS notation i.e. `{{}}` but for using the Workspace variables we have different opening and closing notation `%% %%`.
 The environment variables will not work inside js code `{{}}`.

 So, the syntax for using the variable that we created before will be `%%client.pi%%`